raulir/narrativecms/README.md

 * Built in SCSS (SASS3) compiler
 * Built in externals optimiser, only scripts and styles really needed on page are loaded

-Non-technical information and case studies: http://www.bytecrackers.com/
+Non-technical information and case studies: https://www.narrativecms.com/

-BC CMS is branched from Codeigniter 2.0 (2013)

 ### Installation and setup